couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ### Step 1.1: Install Couchbase Shell

-We'll start by installing Couchbase Shell, which will be your command-line interface for interacting with both Couchbase and OpenAI throughout this workshop.
+We'll start by installing Couchbase Shell, which will be your command-line interface for interacting with both Couchbase and LLMs (OpenAI/Gemini) throughout this workshop.

 **macOS:**
 ```bash
 brew install couchbase-shell
 ```
-> [!TIP]
-> The command `brew --prefix` shows the folder name, to which the couchbase-shell application was installed.
-> On Intel Macs, this is often `/usr/local`.
-On Apple Silicon Macs, it's `/opt/homebrew`.

 > [!NOTE]
 > Alternatively you can also download the appropriate ZIP file from one of the following links and extract in a folder, to run couchbase-shell directly from that folder: